Kyriaki-Koffa/VolExplore-Diploma-Thesis/README.md

 This repository includes code and data used for my diploma thesis

-<h4 style="text-align:center;">"City navigation website using MongoDB for data management and geospatial querying"</h4>
+<h4 align="center">"City navigation website using MongoDB for data management and geospatial querying"</h4>

 for the Department of Electrical and Computer Engineering of University of Thessaly.